anniespade/itppp/FizzBuzz/README.md

         console.log("Fizz");
     } else if (i % 5 === 0) {
         console.log("Buzz");
 else is used in a block of code after an 'if' statement.
-Stating what do do if the previous statment is deemed false
+Stating what do do if the previous statment is deemed false [source](https://www.w3schools.com/js/js_if_else.asp)

 Importat thing I'm noting for myself: console.log has to be in {}

-Lastly:
+Lastly breaking down:
+else {
         console.log(i);

-This executes i
+		}

+This means that if the number (i) is neither divisable by 3, 5 or both- then just print i as normal.